DevOps: Engineering the Software Lifecycle

-DevOps is a new approach to developing, testing, and deploying software.
+DevOps is an approach to developing, testing, and deploying software.
 It is, in effect, the convergence of everything.

-Software, in the words of Marc Andreesen, is in the process of "Eating the world."
+Software, in the words of Marc Andreesen, is "Eating the world."
 It touches every industry, powers more processes than ever before, and impacts nearly every aspect of business.

 The improvements we have made in its development and deployment are a big reason as to why it has become so powerful.
 At a constant rate, new technologies and approaches to build more and robust scalable things emerge, become adopted, and are discarded as new strategies take their place.
 As predicted by Gordon Moore in 1965, computers have continued to double their computing power every year and a half; and since the Second World War when Alan Turing's bombe was used to break the codes of Germany's Engima machine, the makers of software have sought better ways to build systems.